-The “2% Rule” in brazing is a very important guideline to follow, since it can effectively rule out radiography as a method for inspecting components that are too thick to be able to see any of the imperfections inside a braze joint.
+The “2% Rule” in brazing is a very important guideline to follow since it can effectively rule out radiography as a method for inspecting components that are too thick to be able to see any of the imperfections inside a braze joint.

 As stated in the AWS Brazing Handbook (Fifth Edition, 2007), on page 173: “Radiographic Examination is widely used in the inspection of brazed joints.
 It should be noted, however, that in most cases, this examination method fails to detect discontinuities in brazed joints whose joint clearance is 2% or less of the joint cross section.”

 For example, if a brazed joint is 0.002” (0.05 mm) thick, and it contains voids the same size, then for those voids to be seen on an x-ray image, the metal through which the x-rays are being sent should not be greater than about 0.100” (2.5 mm) thick.
 Here’s why: 2% is the same as 2/100 or 1/50.
-So if a 0.002” (0.05 mm) thick void in the joint is to be seen, then multiply the 0.002” (0.05 mm) by 50 to get the maximum metal thickness that can effectively be x-rayed in this manner, which is only about 0.100” (2.5 mm) thickness.
+So if a 0.002” (0.05 mm) thick-void in the joint is to be seen, then multiply the 0.002” (0.05 mm) by 50 to get the maximum metal thickness that can effectively be x-rayed in this manner, which is only about 0.100” (2.5 mm) thickness.

-Shown on the right is an illustration from the AWS Brazing Manual (First Edition, 1955) showing the image of a high quality radiograph of a brazed joint, in which the joint clearance meets the 2% rule.
+Shown on the right is an illustration from the AWS Brazing Manual (First Edition, 1955) showing the image of a high-quality radiograph of a brazed joint, in which the joint clearance meets the 2% rule.
 The photo shows two carbon-steel sheets silver-brazed together in which the brazed joint is about 3% of the total metal thickness through which the x-rays are being sent.
 The voids (white spots) in the joint are clearly visible.

-Shown on the left is an illustration taken from a later edition of the AWS Brazing Manual (Fifth Edition, 2007, Fig. 8.1, p.
+Shown below is an illustration taken from a later edition of the AWS Brazing Manual (Fifth Edition, 2007, Fig. 8.1, p.
 173), showing how an x-ray image might be taken of a tubular assembly, and showing that the total thickness of the part through which the x-rays are sent is represented by the total thickness of the metal involved, not just the diametrical clearance of the part.
 Thus, the sum of the thicknesses of the two tube-walls through which the x-rays are being sent is the only thing that constitutes the total metal thickness of the part for purposes of calculating the 2% rule.

 b.
 Radiography reveals nothing about metallurgical bonding by BFM